Acupuncture Accreditation

 Application Procedures

-1. The Application Form for Acupuncture Accreditation can be downloaded from HERE.
+The Application Form for Acupuncture Accreditation can be done via online application or paper application.

 • Certificate of registration in the Hong Kong Physiotherapists Board;